vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 For large tables, this is done in chunks.
 After each chunk is copied, replication is resumed until it's caught up.
 VReplication ensures that only changes that affect existing rows are applied.
 Following this another chunk is copied, and so on, until all tables are completed.
-After that, replication runs indefinitely.
+After that, replication runs indefinitely until the VReplication stream is stopped or deleted.

-#### It's a shared row
+#### It is a shared row

-The vreplication row is shared between the operator and Vreplication itself.
+The `vreplication` table row is shared between the operator and Vreplication itself.
 Once the row is created, the VReplication stream updates various fields of the row to save and report on its own status.
 For example, the `pos` field is continuously updated as it makes forward progress.

-While copying, the `state` field is updated as `Init` or `Copying`.
+While copying, the `state` field will be `Init` or `Copying`.

 ### Updating a stream

-You can change any field of the stream by issuing a `VReplicationExec` with an `update` statement.
+You can change any field of the stream by issuing a `VReplicationExec` with an SQL `UPDATE` statement.
 You are required to specify the id of the row you intend to update.
 You can only update one row at a time.

 Typically, you can update the row and change the state to `Stopped` to stop a stream, or to `Running` to restart a stopped stream.